 Dubai Police

 Dubai Police and policemen do what police do in most countries.
 Try to keep the peace, arrest those suspected of criminal activities, help little old ladies across the road, and leave the cats stuck in trees for the Dubai Fire Department.
-Dubai Police occasionally ride horses (not camels) - usually you'll see them trotting around suburban streets in the early hours of the morning when all good citizens are tucked up in bed and thieves prowl the dark city streets looking for trouble.
+Dubai Police occasionally ride horses (not camels) - you might see them trotting around suburban streets in the early hours of the morning when all good citizens are tucked up in bed and thieves prowl the dark city streets looking for trouble.

 Dubai Police contact details

-- Dubai Police operations room 24 hrs tel +971-4-2692222 - for police related enquiries that are not emergencies.
+- Operations room 24 hrs tel +971-4-2692222 - for police related enquiries which are not emergencies.

 - Email mail@dubaipolice.gov.ae

-Criminal Investigation Department (CID) (announced 26 June 2011).
-In the UAE sex outside marriage is a criminal offense (so is adultery), so unfortunately there are occasional reports of alleged rape victims ending up being prosecuted and jailed for having sex outside marriage, especially in emirates other than Dubai - see the sex in Dubai information for some examples.
+- Sexual abuse and child abuse hotline tel +971-4-2661228, connects to the Criminal Investigation Department (CID) (announced 26 June 2011).
+In the UAE, sex outside marriage is a criminal offense (so is adultery), so unfortunately there are occasional reports of alleged rape victims ending up being prosecuted and jailed for having sex outside marriage, especially in emirates other than Dubai.

 Reporting a crime in the UAE

 - 12 April 2011 - The National carried a report entitled "Don't fear us, police chief tells expatriates" in which the Chief of Dubai Police, Lieutenant General Dahi Khalfan Tamim, was quoted as saying "It is tough being a stranger in a country.
 One might put up with many wrong things carried out against them, rather than report it to law enforcement authorities as they are scared of being questioned.
 We know this, as we tend to do the same when we are abroad - we do not want to come in contact with law enforcement authorities."
 A bit of a curious comment, depending on just who he is referring to when he says "we."
 If he means members of the UAE police forces then it sounds a little surprising that they would be reluctant to contact law enforcement authorities in other countries if necessary.
-However, although Lt Gen Dhahi might want to encourage residents not to be afraid of reporting "wrong things carried out against them," many expats do have good reason to fear reporting what they think are "wrong things" to the police ...
+However, although Lt Gen Dhahi might want to encourage residents not to be afraid of reporting "wrong things carried out against them," expats do sometimes believe they have good reason to fear reporting what they think are "wrong things" to the police ...

 - Generally if a resident or visitor feels as though a crime has been committed, either against them or someone else, standard advice would be to contact the police to report the crime.
 However, expats especially have discovered that there are a number of possible crimes which seem to get the person reporting them in as much trouble as, or even more than, the alleged criminal.
 Some examples: